lord-zo/misc/config-help/config_hugo.md

 - coordinate these 2 repositories as git submodules

 Advantages of this approach:
-- hugo will build your site for you
+- hugo will build your site and github will host it
 - all your work in the local repository will look like one project
 - push changes to source or public repositories separately, if useful
 - github pages requires you to have the public directory public so that